nikosgavalas/ansible-flink/README.md

 Normally, a highly available setup contains a quorum of JobManagers, which requires Zookeeper.

-There are plans to support highly availability in the near future.
+There are plans to support high availability in the near future.

 ### System Services